nekorubu/Nova/README.md

 # Nova

+and this is one more test to make sure that git works in VSCodium Oh yeah, I also fixed a typo.
+I can always type; trust me.

-this is a test to make sure that I did the git sutff correctly
+this is a test to make sure that I did the git stuff correctly

 this is a pull test to make sure that I did the git correctly.
 Again